1. Barnum was an entrepreneur from an early age.

 2. He first rose to prominence by engineering a famous hoax.

-In 1835, Barnum launched his career in entertainment by purchasing Joice Heth, a blind slave touted as being the 161-year-old former nurse of George Washington.
+In 1835, Barnum launched his career in entertainment by purchasing Joice Heth, a blind slave touted as the 161-year-old former nurse of George Washington.
 After billing Heth as “the most astonishing and interesting curiosity in the world,” Barnum put her on display in New York and took her on a small tour of New England.
 Visitors lined up to gawk at her withered body and hear her tales of “dear little George,” and Barnum helped fuel popular interest by spreading a rumor that she was actually an automaton controlled by a ventriloquist.
 The truth about Heth didn’t emerge until after her death in February 1836.
 During a public autopsy—staged by Barnum at the price of 50 cents for admission—it was revealed that she was most likely no older than 80.

 3. Barnum didn’t go into the circus business until relatively late in life.

 Barnum is best known for his traveling three-ring circuses, but he didn’t make his first forays under the big top until he was 60 years old.
 Before then, he was better known as the owner of the Manhattan-based American Museum, a sprawling collection of historical artifacts, aquariums, animal menageries, zoological curiosities and freak shows.
-Some of the museum’s most notable exhibits included General Tom Thumb, a child dwarf who Barnum famously brought to audience with Queen Victoria of Britain; and the “Fejee Mermaid,” which was actually the upper half of a monkey sewn to the bottom of a fish.
+Some of the museum’s most notable exhibits included General Tom Thumb, a child dwarf who Barnum famously brought to the audience with Queen Victoria of Britain; and the “Fejee Mermaid,” which was actually the upper half of a monkey sewn to the bottom of a fish.
 Barnum only launched his traveling circus after his museum was twice destroyed by fire.
 He later teamed with his famed partner James Bailey in 1881, and the two went on to make a fortune running their “Greatest Show on Earth.”

 4. He helped popularize opera in the United States.